 Immediately prior to joining the PCC, she was advocacy adviser for the European Chamber of Commerce.

 Commissioner Asuncion received her law degree from the University of the Philippines and pursued her Master of Laws (with distinction) in International Legal Studies from Georgetown University Law Center in Washington, DC.
 She is also admitted to the New York bar.
 She finished her BA English Studies from the University of the Philippines where she graduated magna cum laude.
 She was editor of the Philippine Law Journal and has published works locally and internationally, including in the European Journal of International Law.

-His breadth of experience in trade regulation and economic law includes seat as the Commercial Attaché and Trade Negotiator of the Philippines to the United Nations and World Trade Organization from 1999 to 2005.
+His breadth of experience in trade regulation and economic law includes serving as a trade negotiator for the Philippines at the World Trade Organization from 1999 to 2005.
 He specialized in competition law and trade facilitation, among other economic policies, as a Research Fellow at the Center for the Advancement of Trade and Integration and Facilitation.

-During the 16th Congress, he served as the lead adviser to the Philippine Senate and House of Representatives on key economic legislations, which includes the Philippine Competition Act or R.A.
+During the 16th Congress, he served as the lead adviser to the Philippine Senate and House of Representatives on key economic legislation, which includes the Philippine Competition Act or R.A.
 10667.

 Commissioner Bernabe graduated cum laude with a degree in Economics at the University of the Philippines, where he also subsequently finished his law degree.
-He pursued his studies as a Chevening Fellow in University of London.
-In 2002, he completed an Executive Programme on Public International Trade Law at the International Development Law Institute in Sydney, Australia.
+He pursued further studies as a Chevening Fellow in University of London, and at the International Development Law Institute in Sydney, Australia.

 He started his career as a senior accountant in a mining company and later as a budget systems analyst at San Miguel Corporation.
 After passing the bar exams, he worked as a litigation and corporate lawyer in various companies before he was tapped by the Philippine National Bank as technical assistant to the President and CEO in 1995.